analogdevicesinc/ai8x-training/README.md

 #### Method 2: Manual Installation

-The MAX78000/MAX78002 SDK is available as a git repository.
-The repository contains all of the SDK's components _except_ the Arm GCC, RISC-V GCC, and Make.
+The MAX78000/MAX78002 MSDK is available as a git repository.
+The repository contains all of the MSDK's components _except_ the Arm GCC, RISC-V GCC, and Make.
 These must be downloaded and installed manually.

 1. Clone the MSDK repository (recommendation: change to the *ai8x-synthesis* folder first):